What was the Titanic?

 Five Theories on the Sinking of the Titanic

-About three million rivets were used to hold the sections of the Titanic together.
-Some rivets have been recovered from the wreck and analysed.
+2) It was the shipbuilder’s fault about three million rivets were used to hold the sections of the Titanic together.
+Some rivets have been recovered from the wreck and analyzed.
 The findings show that they were made of sub-standard iron.
 When the ship hit the iceberg, the force of the impact caused the heads of the rivets to break and the sections of the Titanic to come apart.
-If good quality iron rivets had been used the sections may have stayed together and the ship may not have sunk.
+If good-quality iron rivets had been used the sections may have stayed together and the ship may not have sunk.

-The belief that the ship was unsinkable was, in part, due to the fact that the Titanic had sixteen watertight compartments.
-However, the compartments did not reach as high as they should have done.
+4) It was Thomas Andrews’ fault: The belief that the ship was unsinkable was, in part, because the Titanic had sixteen watertight compartments.
+However, the compartments did not reach as high as they should have.
 The White Star Line did not want them to go all the way up because this would have reduced living space in first class.
-If Mr Andrews, the ship’s architect, had insisted on making them the correct height then maybe the Titanic would not have sunk.
+If Mr. Andrews, the ship’s architect, had insisted on making them the correct height then maybe the Titanic would not have sunk.

 - All ships must carry sufficient lifeboats for the number of passengers on board.